sains1/temporal-101-dotnet-solutions/exercises/finaleworkflow/README.md

 This exercise demonstrates invoking workflows written in other languages.

-Our workflow and activity are written in Java.
+Our Workflow and Activity are written in Java.
 The implementation is able to use a Java graphics library that would otherwise be would be incompatible with a typical .NET program.

-You'll notice the file `java-activity-and-worker.jar` which is the Java worker.
-As our .NET solution doesn't implement a worker, a workflow, or an activity itself, we only need the `Client` project in order to invoke the workflow.
+You'll notice the file `java-activity-and-worker.jar` which is the Java Worker.
+As our .NET solution doesn't implement a Worker, a Workflow, or an activity itself, we only need the `Client` project in order to invoke the Workflow.

 # Start the Worker (Java)